kornelski/http-cache-semantics/README.md

 `options.immutableMinTimeToLive` is a number of milliseconds to assume as the default time to cache responses with `Cache-Control: immutable`.
 Note that [per RFC](http://httpwg.org/http-extensions/immutable.html) these can become stale, so `max-age` still overrides the default.

 If `options.ignoreCargoCult` is true, common anti-cache directives will be completely ignored if the non-standard `pre-check` and `post-check` directives are present.
 These two useless directives are most commonly found in bad StackOverflow answers and PHP's "session limiter" defaults.

-If `options.trustServerDate` is false, then server's `Date` header won't be used as the base for `max-age`.
-This is against the RFC, but it's useful if you want to cache responses with very short `max-age`, but your local clock is not exactly in sync with the server's.

 ### `storable()`